The BIG IDEA:

 Because Jesus came to seek, save, and change people, we need to let him change us into people who do the right thing in the face of injustice.

 Being a Christian shouldn’t just change what we believe.
 It should change the way we live.
-Sometimes people know Christians as those who believe certain things but whose lives don’t line up with those beliefs.
 As we realize that Jesus wants to change our lives as well as our beliefs, we grow to become people who do what’s right and fight for justice in a world that’s full of all kinds of brokenness and injustice like bullying, racism, sex-trafficking, and religious persecution.

-- What I want the group to know and understand: Being a follower of Christ should change our lives so that we fight for what’s right and just.
+- KNOW: Being a follower of Christ should change our lives so that we fight for what’s right and just.

-- What I want the group to experience: Compassion for people and situations that are not as they should be.
+- EXPERIENCE: Compassion for people and situations that are not as they should be.

-- How I want the group to respond: By developing a growing awareness of what’s not right and just in our world and a growing sensitivity to steps we can take in the Spirit’s power to address these things.
+- DO: Develop a growing awareness of injustices in our world and a growing sensitivity to actions we can take in the Spirit’s power to address these things.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!